caseytechschool-cts/AI-TimbarraTeacherPD/Content.md

 5. Construct at least one full chapter

 **Sample User Prompt**
-> Within your team, use Google BARD and PlaygroundAI to create a personalized children's book for your assigned user profile.
+> Within your team, use Google BARD and PlaygroundAI to create a personalised children's book for your assigned user profile.
 Apply creativity in directing the AI and designing an engaging storyline.
 Construct at least one full chapter structured in PowerPoint.

 For Playground AI instructions, see:
 [Playground AI Guide](/AI_classroom_activities/HowtousePlaygroundAI.pdf)